 Value stream mapping is used to illustrate the steps in a business process.
 The primary goal of this methodology is to identify the places where a process can be improved by removing waste.
 There are several different types of waste that stakeholders seek to identify.
 These include:

-- Defects.
-Requires doing over or produces an item that must be scrapped.
+Defects: Requires doing over or producing an item that must be scrapped.